 History

-The University College currently operates under the auspices of the Dakota Ojibway Tribal Council.
-The seven chiefs of the member bands serve as the Board of Directors for Yellowquill College.
-The College is incorporated both federally and provincially and is a non-profit organization.
+The college is currently operated by the Dakota Ojibway Tribal Council and is overseen by the seven chiefs of the member bands, who serve as the Board of Directors.
+Yellowquill College is a non-profit organization and is incorporated both federally and provincially.

 FUNDING

-• For any program offered and delivered in First Nation communities or in other Aboriginal organizations or other towns or cities, the tuition must cover 100% of the operating costs.
-The University College does not receive any other grants for resources, curriculum development, administrative or management costs, or technology upgrades.
+For any program offered and delivered in First Nation communities or other Aboriginal organizations or towns or cities, the tuition must cover 100% of the operating costs.
+The University College relies solely on tuition fees and does not receive any other grants for resources, curriculum development, administrative or management costs, or technology upgrades.

 Mission, Vision, & Values